CartoDB/cartoframes/CONTRIBUTING.md

 ### Internal contributors

-Open a new pull request against the `master` branch and tag @andy-esch.
+Open a new pull request against the `develop` branch.

 ## Completing documentation